x0reaxeax/ActuallyDumpThatLSASS/README.md

 ## Dumping LSASS by Unhooking MiniDumpWriteDump  by getting a fresh DbgHelp.dll copy from the disk , plus functions and strings obfuscation.

 # NOTICE
-## it contains Anti-sandbox , if you run it under Virtual Machine you need to uncomment the code related to Anti-Debuging and Anti-Sandboxing at the beginning of the main and recompile.
+## it contains Anti-sandbox , if you run it under unperformant Virtual Machine you need to uncomment the code related to Anti-Debuging and Anti-Sandboxing at the beginning of the main and recompile.

 ![MiniDumpVT](https://user-images.githubusercontent.com/110354855/192162534-0d249f3f-2361-44e8-b8b1-efb9df9c69a6.png)